5ajaki/SPP2-Applications/20463-SPP2 blockful Application.md

 * Maintaining and evolve all the product above so they are reliable and accurate.
 * Continuing to secure DAO operations through proposals calldata review
 * The governance security work needed is probably bigger than we imagine, and we only stop when the anticapture dashboard tell us the DAO is secure.
+* Maintaining and improving the governance frontend (if extended budget is selected)

 ## **5. Past Achievements & Additional Information**